teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 28. **MB768 — production quote observation:** complete operationally.
 Nbot
     keeps `quotes-v3` enabled in `observe` on `#i/o`; one bounded read-only `on` request proved response parity without changing a quote row.
-29. **MB769 — second-wave activity authority:** complete in source.
+29. **MB769 — second extraction wave activity authority:** complete in source.
     `data.channel_activity.read` exposes only bounded, read-only `compare` and 24-bucket `heatmap` aggregates.
 No package requests it and no command moves.
+30. **MB770 — reversible activity adoption:** complete in source.
+    The inert `channel-activity-v3` package adopts `compare` and `heatmap` through the saved-handler bridge.
+Observe keeps historical output solely visible; on is singular; off, disable and unload restore exact handlers.

 The first extraction wave and durable promotion mechanics are complete.
-MB769 opens the second extraction wave on a deliberately read-only domain; command adoption remains a separate reversible milestone.
+MB770 turns the second wave's read-only authority into one reversible command slice without adding a write surface or retaining a development policy.

 ## Extraction order